Property Division

 One of the most complex, and often contentious, issues in any California divorce is marital property division.
 California is a “community property” state, which means that all assets and property acquired during the marriage are considered to be owned equally by both parties, regardless of whose name is on the title.
 These assets are known as the marital estate, along with any debt accrued by either party.
 When dissolving a marriage or domestic partnership, the marital/domestic estate will be subject to an equal division, although certain factors may impact this.

 You and your spouse/partner may negotiate your own property settlement agreement and submit it to the court for approval.
-However, we believe it is wise to consult with an attorney to ensure that you fully understand all the implications of the agreement.
+However, we believe it is wise to consult with a San Francisco property division attorney to ensure that you fully understand all the implications of the agreement.
 If you and your spouse are in dispute over this matter, you can go through mediation, which leaves you in control of the outcome, or you can go to court, where a judge will determine your property settlement.
 At Van Voorhis & Sosna, we assist clients with all aspects and variations of property division.

 The first consideration in property division is to distinguish between marital and separate property.
 Separate property is acquired prior to marriage and is titled to one party only, or includes gifts or inheritances received by one party only during the marriage.